The Push-Pull Dynamic in BPD Relationships: A Therapist’s Guide

 Q: Is BPD a permanent diagnosis?

-A: No — and this is one of the most important things to understand.
+A: No. And this is one of the most important things to understand.
 Research shows that with appropriate treatment, particularly Dialectical Behavior Therapy (DBT) and trauma-informed approaches, many people with BPD experience significant symptom reduction over time.
 Some no longer meet diagnostic criteria within a few years of treatment.
 BPD is not a life sentence.
 It’s a set of patterns that, with consistent therapeutic work, can genuinely change.

 Q: How do I set boundaries with someone who has BPD without feeling cruel?

-A: Boundaries with someone who has BPD are essential — and also genuinely difficult, because the person may experience your boundary as abandonment.
+A: Boundaries with someone who has BPD are essential.
+And also genuinely difficult, because the person may experience your boundary as abandonment.
 This is not a reason to avoid boundaries.
 It’s a reason to hold them with compassion and clarity.
 State what you need, mean what you say, and resist the urge to over-explain or apologize for having limits.
 A good therapist can help you navigate this with both firmness and kindness.

 Q: Can a relationship with someone who has BPD work?

-A: Yes — but it requires specific conditions: the person with BPD must be actively engaged in treatment, both partners need strong individual therapeutic support, and both must commit to learning the patterns and practicing different responses.
+A: Yes.
+But it requires specific conditions: the person with BPD must be actively engaged in treatment, both partners need strong individual therapeutic support, and both must commit to learning the patterns and practicing different responses.
 Relationships with untreated BPD are extraordinarily painful.
 Relationships with treated BPD can be deeply meaningful.
 Treatment status is the variable that matters most.

 Q: Is BPD hereditary?
 Am I at risk because my parent has it?

 A: The research suggests a combination of genetic predisposition and environmental factors.
 Having a parent with BPD doesn’t mean you’ll develop it, but it does mean you likely grew up in an invalidating environment that may have affected your emotional regulation and attachment patterns.
-Getting support for yourself — regardless of whether you meet BPD criteria — is a wise and proactive choice.
+Getting support for yourself.
+Regardless of whether you meet BPD criteria.
+Is a wise and proactive choice.

 Q: Why is there so much stigma around BPD?

-A: The stigma stems from decades of clinical literature that framed BPD patients — predominantly women — as manipulative, untreatable, and difficult.
+A: The stigma stems from decades of clinical literature that framed BPD patients.
+Predominantly women.
+As manipulative, untreatable, and difficult.
 This framing reflects more about the biases of the mental health system than about the condition itself.
 Modern research increasingly understands BPD as a complex trauma response, which shifts the narrative from ‘difficult patient’ to ‘deeply wounded person.’
 The stigma is changing, but not fast enough.

 Both/And: You Can Struggle With Regulation and Still Deserve Compassion

-Borderline personality disorder is one of the most stigmatized diagnoses in mental health — and one of the most misunderstood.
+Borderline personality disorder is one of the most stigmatized diagnoses in mental health.
+And one of the most misunderstood.
 The driven women I work with who carry this diagnosis, or whose loved ones do, often feel trapped between oversimplified narratives: the clinical literature that pathologizes, the internet that demonizes, and the lived reality that is far more complex than either allows.
 Both/And means we refuse to simplify what isn’t simple.

-Both/And means Leila can hold compassion for her mother’s suffering and still prioritize her own safety.
+Both/And means Vivian can hold compassion for her mother’s suffering and still prioritize her own safety.
 She can understand the neurobiological underpinnings of BPD and still hold her mother accountable for behavior.
 She can love someone with a personality disorder and set boundaries that the person with the disorder experiences as rejection.
 None of these truths cancel the others.
 All of them are necessary.

 The Systemic Lens: Why BPD Is a Gendered, Racialized, and Misunderstood Diagnosis

-Few diagnoses in mental health carry as much stigma as borderline personality disorder — and that stigma is not accidental.
+Few diagnoses in mental health carry as much stigma as borderline personality disorder.
+And that stigma is not accidental.
 It’s rooted in a clinical tradition that has historically pathologized women’s emotional intensity, dismissed their distress as manipulation, and treated their attachment needs as pathology rather than adaptation.
-The very name “borderline” originated from a mid-20th century concept that these patients existed on the border between neurosis and psychosis — a framing long since abandoned clinically but still lingering in cultural attitudes.
+The very name “borderline” originated from a mid-20th century concept that these patients existed on the border between neurosis and psychosis.
+A framing long since abandoned clinically but still lingering in cultural attitudes.

-For driven women navigating BPD — whether in themselves or in a family member — the systemic dimensions matter enormously.
+For driven women navigating BPD.
+Whether in themselves or in a family member.
+The systemic dimensions matter enormously.
 BPD is disproportionately diagnosed in women, in part because the diagnostic criteria overlap heavily with behaviors that are culturally coded as feminine and therefore pathologized: emotional reactivity, fear of abandonment, relationship instability.
 The same behaviors in men are more likely to be attributed to other conditions or overlooked entirely.
-Meanwhile, the research linking BPD to childhood trauma — particularly emotional neglect and invalidating environments — suggests that many cases represent complex trauma responses being classified as personality deficits.
+Meanwhile, the research linking BPD to childhood trauma.
+Particularly emotional neglect and invalidating environments.
+Suggests that many cases represent complex trauma responses being classified as personality deficits.

 In my clinical work, I hold the systemic lens because it matters for treatment and compassion.
-Understanding that BPD exists within a web of gendered diagnosis, inadequate trauma-informed care, and deep cultural misunderstanding allows for a more complete and more human approach — one that neither minimizes the real challenges of the condition nor reduces the person to the diagnosis.
+Understanding that BPD exists within a web of gendered diagnosis, inadequate trauma-informed care, and deep cultural misunderstanding allows for a more complete and more human approach.
+One that neither minimizes the real challenges of the condition nor reduces the person to the diagnosis.

-Too Close, Too Far — There Is No Safe Zone
+Too Close, Too Far.
+There Is No Safe Zone

 Push-Pull Dynamic: A relational pattern characterized by oscillation between desperate closeness and sudden withdrawal.
-The person driving it simultaneously craves intimacy and fears it — so they pull their partner in to soothe abandonment panic, then push them away when closeness triggers engulfment panic.
-In kitchen table terms: you are never quite close enough, never quite far enough, and the goalposts never stop moving — because they’re not actually about you.
+The person driving it simultaneously craves intimacy and fears it.
+So they pull their partner in to soothe abandonment panic, then push them away when closeness triggers engulfment panic.
+In kitchen table terms: you are never quite close enough, never quite far enough, and the goalposts never stop moving.
+Because they’re not actually about you.

 Fear of Engulfment: The less-discussed counterpart to the BPD fear of abandonment.
-Because the person with BPD has a fragile or unstable sense of self, extreme closeness can feel like being consumed — as if they will lose themselves entirely inside the relationship.
+Because the person with BPD has a fragile or unstable sense of self, extreme closeness can feel like being consumed.
+As if they will lose themselves entirely inside the relationship.
 The more intimate things become, the more they panic that you now have the power to destroy them.
 So they push you away as an act of self-preservation.
 In plain terms: the closeness that was supposed to save them starts to feel like a threat to their very existence.

 Let me tell you about Michael (name and details changed for confidentiality).
-He was thirty-four, a software engineer in Miami, and he came to therapy because he felt like he was failing his fiancée, Elena.
+He was thirty-four, a software engineer in Miami, and he came to therapy because he felt like he was failing his fiancée, Shalini.

 “I can’t find the right distance,” he told me, looking exhausted.
 “If I go out with my friends on a Friday night, she texts me constantly, crying, saying I don’t care about her and I’m abandoning her.
 So the next weekend, I stay home and plan a romantic dinner just for us.
 And halfway through the dinner, she picks a fight, tells me I’m suffocating her, and locks herself in the bedroom.
 I’m either too far away or too close.
 There’s no safe zone.”